Skip navigation

 Support Groups

-You can ease the stress of illness by joining a support group where members share common experiences and problems.
-The Muscular Dystrophy Association is an excellent source of information on this disease.
+You can ease the stress of the condition by joining a support group where members share common experiences and problems.
+The Muscular Dystrophy Association is an excellent source of information on this condition.

 Outlook (Prognosis)